Crazy Canyon Journal

 The New Shooter

-Of course, I am assuming careless people exist.
-I am unaware of any surveys asking gun owners, “Hey, are you an idiot when it comes to gun safety and storage?”
+This makes the assumption that careless people exist.
+I don’t know of any surveys asking gun owners, “Hey, are you an idiot when it comes to gun safety and storage?”

 Be the example